March 28, 2006

 the Amen Break

 For those of you interested in copyright and creative commons issues, check out this video.
-Nothing interesting happens visually, so you can just listen to it and open other pages on your browser, have a cup of tea, or just sit back and listen.
+Also below you can find info on academic writing annotated bibliography and how to organize it.
+Nothing interesting happens visually over the creative commons ideas, but a lot about annotated bibliography (i should say that the info will be interesting for all academics and students), so you can just listen to it and open other pages on your browser, have a cup of tea, or just sit back and listen.
 Originally found on the blog We Make Money Not Art.

 Can I Get An Amen?, by Nate Harrison, unfolds a critical perspective on one of the most sampled drums beat in the history of recorded music, the Amen Break.
 It begins with the pop track Amen Brother by 60’s soul band The Winstons, and traces the transformation of their drum solo from its original context as part of a ‘B’ side vinyl single into its use as a key aural ingredient in contemporary cultural expression.
 The work attempts to bring into scrutiny the techno-utopian notion that “information wants to be free.” it questions its effectiveness as a democratizing agent.
 Video on Internet Archive.)